EgeBalci/HERCULES/README.md

 - Dynamic linking makes payload size smaller !
 - Using persistence and keylogger may atract anti virus softwares !
+- Please don't disribute any samples to Virus Total !

 # AV AWARENESS